aspose-cells/Aspose.Cells-Doc-md/english/reportingservices/new-features/add-hide-function-in-aspose-cells-for-reporting-services-client/set-a-table-s-hide-attributes-from-the-modify-attribute-form/_index.md

 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

-Set a table report's hide attributes from **Modify Attribute**.
+Set a table report’s hide attributes from **the Modify Attribute** form.
 Parameters include:

 - **Type** represents the hide object type.
-It includes table, row and column.
+It includes tables, rows, and columns.
-- **Index** represents the hide object' position.
-When type is worksheet, the value is null.
+- **Index** represents the hide object's position.
+When the type is worksheet, the value is null.
 The index value starts from 0.
-- **Expression** represents the hide state Value.
-The value is true, false or an Excel formula.
-The expression supports Reporting Services formula.
+- **Expression** represents the hide state value.
+The value is true, false, or an Excel formula.
+The expression supports Reporting Services formulas.

 **Setting a table report's hide attributes**